 Best Chance Advising is the period of time each semester when students may register for classes for the upcoming semesters.
 Proceed through this gallery to see what you need to do to get ready for Best Chance Advising, how to meet with your advisor, and how to register for classes.

-Spring 2024 Best Chance Advising: April 8 - May 8, 2024
+Fall 2024 Best Chance Advising: April 7 - May 7, 2025

 To get started, you will need to login to the student portal.
 The portal can be found here.